Luigimash/md-website-generator/content/archive/shows.md

-- should write about the shows I've done
+- should write about the shows I've done, esports wise. compile a list, best of my ability!